SuicidalInsanity/KerbinSide_BAD-T/KerbinSide_BAD-T/ReadMe.txt

 	<-- B

 Pyramid Site:
-An expeditionary airfield built in the shadow of the Pyramid deep in kerbins primary desert.
+An expeditionary airfield built in the shadow of the Pyramid deep in Kerbin's primary desert.
 Lots of sun, lots of sand.
 Sudden elevation changes break up the landscape; aircraft with good turn rate or higher min altitudes suggested.
 Runway length: 825m
 Takeoff orientation:
 	A -->        <-- B